scicloj/notespace/README.md

 Clay is similar to Notespace in several aspects, such as relying on [Kindly](https://github.com/scicloj/kindly) for specifying the kinds of visualizations.
 It is rather easy to convert Notespace projects to Clay projects.

 Clay offers a more basic, and hopefully simple and robust, approach.
 Notespace addresses more delicate questions of user interaction, that seem less pressing to solve.
-They could still be useful, and hopefully we will come back to them.
+They could still be useful, and hopefully, we will come back to them.

 If you are writing a new project, it is recommended to try Clay.
 If you are maintaining existing projects with Notespace, please reach out, and we could discuss how to support your needs.